ArneBachmann/tagsplorer/README.md

 # Development

 ## Git and Github workflows
 The master branch should always run fine and contain the latest stable version (release).
-Currently we are pre-V1.0 therefore everything is still happening on master.
+Currently we are pre-V1.0 therefore everything is still happening either on master or on other branches without announcement.
 Development activities are merged on the develop branch, and only merged to master for a release.

 # Known issues